Virgil Abloh, artistic director for Louis Vuitton and Off-White founder, dies of cancer at 41 – KION546

 Caitlin Hu and Eric Levenson, CNN

-Virgil Abloh, the acclaimed menswear designer for Louis Vuitton and founder of Off-White, died Sunday of cancer, according to a post from his verified Instagram account.
+Virgil Abloh, the acclaimed menswear designer for Louis Vuitton and founder and CEO of Off-White, died Sunday of cancer, according to a post from his verified Instagram account.
 He was 41.

 “We are devastated to announce the passing of our beloved Virgil Abloh, a fiercely devoted father, husband, son, brother, and friend.
 He is survived by his loving wife Shannon Abloh, his children Lowe Abloh and Grey Abloh, his sister Edwina Abloh, his parents Nee and Eunice Abloh, and numerous dear friends and colleagues,” the post read.